hoehrmann/demo-parselov/README.md

 ```

 which would give a transition from `(1, 1)` over `ch` to `(s1, s2)`.
 The pairs are the states in the new automaton.
-When computing a union
+When computing a union,
 a state in the new automaton is accepting if either of the states it
 represents is accepting.
 For intersection both states have to be
 accepting.
 For `A - B` the state in A has to be accepting, but the